By Jan Harper Whale.

 The Wihtwara (book 1) by Jan Harper Whale is available here:

-Map of SE Britain c.575AD indicating areas of Jutish settlement, with the Isle of Wight and the bottom, and the Isle of Thanet on the far right (map by James Frankcom)…
+Map of south-east Britain circa 575AD indicating areas of Jutish settlement, with the Isle of Wight and the bottom, and the Isle of Thanet on the far right (map by James Frankcom)…